KPZ line ensemble: Proof of three key propositions

 In computing the normalizing constant $Z$, we average $W(\tilde{B})$ over $\tilde{B}$ distributed according to the Brownian bridge measure.
 From Lemma~\ref{l.bridgesup} and $\sigma_{+,n}^N \,-\, \sigma_{-,n}^N \leq 4T$, the probability that (\ref{e.wlsup}) occurs for a Brownian bridge $\tilde{B}$ is at least $1 - e^{-1/2}$.
 Since for such $\tilde{B}$, $W(\tilde{B})\geq 1/2$, it follows that

 We further find that

 The inequality between the first and second lines uses a similar reasoning as above (i.e. Lemma \ref{l.bridgesup} and the trivial bound that $W$ is always bounded above by one) and the inequality in the second line follows from (\ref{e.newz}) and the choice of $K$ specified in Definition \ref{d.parts}.
-All that remains is to observe that the above inequality implies the desired inequality (\ref{e.phsigm}).
-This, however, readily follows from the bound that $L(x)\leq -x^2/2 -M$ and the fact that $R_n=M+KT^{1/2}$ (Definition \ref{d.parts}).
-This completes the proofs of Claim \ref{c.secondmclaim} and Lemma \ref{l.EN}. \end{proof}
+All that remains is to observe that the above bound implies the desired inequality (\ref{e.phsigm}).
+To this end, we claim that